Bsal13/Offensive-Security-Proving-Grounds-Boxes/MedJed (Intermediate) Windows Box.md

 # Resolution summary
+- Found phpinfo.php webpage on port 45332 showing the root directory
 - Navigated to port 33033 in web browser and found a site containing a list of team members pictures, names, email addresses and captions
 - Found a login page and clicked link "forgot password"
 - Attempted to input the found emails and information from the team members and found jerren.devops successful
 - Logged in with jarren.devops and created a new password
 - Found the website was running mysql
-- Input a mysql command along with php webshell code
+- Input a mysql command along with php webshell code into the root directory
+-
 - Text

 ## Improved skills